 This post may contain affiliate links.
 Please read my Disclosure Policy .

 Perfect pan-seared scallops and lemon-garlic pasta are ready in under 10-minutes!
 What’s the secret to achieving that beautiful brown sear?
-Well, I’m about to tell you!
+Come in and I’ll show you how!

 Scallops are one of my favorite types of seafood.
 They have a very light, almost sweet, flavor all their own but also very similar in texture and sweetness to lobster.